Anubis-programmer/ANUVerzum/README.md

         );
         ```

-    - The `data` object sent to the server looks like the following:
+    - The <code>data</code> object sent to the server looks like the following:

         ```javascript
         {